yusuf740/yusuf740/README.md

 <p align="center">
   Computer Engineering student at <b>Yildiz Technical University (YTU)</b>.<br/>
+  I'm a generalist across AI and computer science — comfortable everywhere from classical regression and classifiers to deep learning architectures (RNN, LSTM, CNN, GCN), from computer vision to NLP, with data analysis &amp; engineering on top.
+  Lately I've been focused on <b>Turkish NLP</b>, and I work hands-on with modern AI approaches like <b>agentic workflows</b> and <b>RAG</b>.<br/>
   I lead <b><a href="https://airlab.yildizskylab.com">AIRLAB</a></b> — YTU's student AI research lab — where we build open-source tools, run bootcamps, and compete globally.<br/>
   I'm also a junior member of <b><a href="https://cosmos.yildiz.edu.tr">Cosmos NLP Group</a></b>, a university research lab behind models like
   <a href="https://huggingface.co/ytu-ce-cosmos">Turkish-Gemma T1, Turkish E5, and ModernBERT-TR</a>,
   focused on advancing Turkish language technology.
 I'm still growing into the research culture there, but it's where I do my most serious NLP work.<br/>
-  My focus: Turkish NLP, skeleton-based computer vision, and deep learning architectures — places where the Turkish AI ecosystem still has real gaps.
+  A computer engineering foundation (C/Java, hardware fundamentals) backs all of it.
+My focus: places where the Turkish AI ecosystem still has real gaps.
 </p>

 <br/>